10 Bear Like Dogs – Dogs That Look Like Bears

 The flurry white coat of the Samoyed looks just like a polar bear.
 Indeed, this furry friend was originally bred to help with hunting, as well as being physically able to haul sledges and herd reindeer.
 During the cold winters, this pooch was also a companion for Samoyed people in Siberia.
 Due to their background Samoyed do like to be kept busy and they are in their element when they are hiking with a backpack or tracking a scent outside.
 In other words, they are a working breed that should be kept active to remain happy and healthy

 Of course, Samoyeds make good family pets.
 They are good at living with children and are even known to play with them.
 Some Samoyed with have a favorite human and choose to follow them around the house.
+They are the best dog for cuddles.
 Make sure you do not leave this breed alone for extended periods of time.
 This can make them every unhappy.

 Did you know that some people love to use the fur of Samoyed to make clothing?
 They shed heavily during the spring and this can be spun like wool.
 You will have to groom the Samoyed on a regular basis.
 This is important to prevent matting and tangling.
 Be prepared to find white fur around your home from your Samoyed.

+Near China, Tibet has the Tibetan Mastiff, which is a very rare dog breed.
+This dog breed is very unusual because of its appearance.
 There is no way you could miss a Tibetan Mastiff walking past you in the street!
-These huge furry friends have so much fur you might actually think it is a bear.
+These huge furry friends have so much fur and thick coat you might actually think it is an actual bear.
 This canine was used for guarding livestock and this means that they can be independent.
 You will not have to babysit them and they will happily go off and do their own thing.
 But this can make them stubborn for training.

 Having a yard is best for the Tibetan Mastiff to explore.
 Just make sure that you have a high and sturdy fence to avoid the Tibetan Mastiff escaping.
-They can dig and also may become territorial to anybody that comes in their yard.
+These Asian dog can dig and also may become territorial to anybody that comes in their yard.
 They do like to spend time outdoors and get enough exercise.
-Equally, they will relax with their pack indoors at night time.
+Equally, these large dogs will relax with their pack indoors at night time.
 You will always feel safe with a Tibetan Mastiff around.

 You may be surprised to hear that the Alaskan Malamute does not make a good watchdog.
 This is a pooch that is friendly to everybody and only its size may be intimidating too others.
 They do require a lot of exercise as they have energy to burn during the day.
 If you are an active family, the Alaskan Malamute will fit right now.